trrapp12/mobile-list-app/README.md

 🆕 CRD (create, read, delete) functionality with a firebase database

+🆕 email and password authentication and OAuth with Gmail.

 🆕 deploy progressive web app to Netlify

 🆕 Utilizing getDatabase(), ref(), push(), onValue(), and remove() methods for firebase database